 This page is not complete.

-Now that we've covered the protocols individually, we can put them together.
 This article describes how the various WebRTC-related protocols interact with one another in order to create a connection and transfer data and/or media among peers.

-This page needs heavy rewriting for structural integrity and content completeness.
+Note: This page needs heavy rewriting for structural integrity and content completeness.
 Lots of info here is good but the organization is a mess since this is sort of a dumping ground right now.

 The information we need to exchange is the Offer and Answer which just contains the SDP mentioned below.